SolderingKnowledge/algorithms/OOP/README.md

 ```

 ### Summary:
-Nissan is an instance of Car(class).
+Nissan is an instance of a Car(class).
 Car is a prototype(real world).
 Nissan is an object(real world).